SuperOfficeDocs/superoffice-docs/docs/onsite/dbsetup-exe.md

 ## Run a SQL script file

-Load a text file and run sql statements in it.
+Load a text file and run SQL statements in it.
 Statements are separated/terminated by a semicolon character.

+> [!WARNING]
-WARNING: No checks are made - if you mess up the database 'by accident', it's your problem...
+> No checks are made - if you mess up the database "by accident", it's your problem...

 ## Create or re-create freetext index (8.1+)